boucaron/fsp-push/README.md

-# FSP Push — FileStream Protocol (Push)
+# FSP — Forward Snapshot Protocol

-**FSP Push** is a simple, push-only streaming protocol for dumping filesystem contents over a reliable byte stream.

-It is designed for fast, one-way transfers of **regular files and directories**.

-FSP Push is **not** a synchronization protocol.
-It is a **dump-and-stream protocol**.
+**FSP** is a **fast, push-only protocol** for streaming filesystem snapshots over any reliable transport.
+It transfers **files and directories** in a **single forward stream** with **per-file SHA-256 integrity**, ensuring safety without application-level acknowledgments.

+> Think of it as a **streaming archive meets high-throughput file deployer** — simple, reliable, and transport-agnostic.

 ---

+## Summary
-## Why FSP Push?
+FSP is:

-Many file transfer tools use application-level request/acknowledgment exchanges.

-For each file:

-1. Metadata is sent
-2. The receiver acknowledges
-3. The next file begins

-On a link with 100 ms round-trip time:
+- **High-throughput** — single linear stream with no app ACKs
+- **Integrity-safe** — SHA-256 per file and per chunk
+- **Fail-fast** — immediately stops transfers on corruption or errors
+- **Transport-agnostic** — works over SSH, TCP, TLS, or local pipes
+- **Snapshot-oriented** — atomic per-file commit prevents corruption

-- 10 small files
+- **Files-and-directories only** — ignores permissions or special files
-- 10 round trips
-- 1 second of accumulated latency

-This delay occurs regardless of available bandwidth.

-TCP already provides:

-- reliable, ordered delivery
-- congestion control
-- flow control (backpressure)

-FSP Push removes application-level acknowledgments entirely and operates as a single forward stream.

-The transport layer handles reliability and flow control.
-The application layer only defines structure and integrity.
+- **Efficient I/O** — large buffers reduce system calls and kernel context switches
+- **Easy to monitor** — SSH stderr provides built-in progress reporting

 ---

+## Why FSP?

+Traditional file transfer tools use application-level request/acknowledgment cycles:

+1. Send file metadata
+2. Wait for receiver acknowledgment
+3. Send file content

+On high-latency links (e.g., 100 ms RTT):

+- 10 small files → 10 round-trips → ~1 second wasted

+Even on fast links, this adds unnecessary latency.

+**FSP removes application-level ACKs entirely**, relying on the transport layer for:

+- Reliable delivery
+- Ordered streams
+- Congestion and flow control

+The application layer focuses **only on structure and integrity**, not back-and-forth messaging.

+---

 ## Design Principles

-- Single linear byte stream
+- **Single linear byte stream** — files flow forward continuously
-- No application-level ACK/NACK
-- Streaming-first design
+- **No application-level ACK/NACK** — throughput-first design
-- Minimal framing
-- Deterministic behavior
+- **Minimal framing** — efficient, deterministic behavior
-- Per-file and per-chunk SHA-256 integrity
+- **Per-file and per-chunk SHA-256 integrity**
-- Bounded corruption window (chunk-scoped)
-- Transport-agnostic
-- Efficient I/O through sufficiently large buffers to minimize system call overhead
+- **Bounded corruption window** — limited to individual chunks
+- **Transport-agnostic** — works over TCP, SSH, TLS, etc.
+- **Efficient I/O** — reads and writes data in **large blocks**, minimizing system calls and kernel context switches for high-speed transfers
+- **Atomic per-file commit** — temp files are only moved into place after passing integrity checks
+- **Fail-fast behavior** — transfer aborts immediately if any integrity check fails or unexpected error occurs
+- **Files and directories only** — permissions, ownership, timestamps, and special files are ignored

+> **Fail-fast explanation:**
+> If a file fails SHA-256 verification, cannot be written, or a chunk is corrupted, FSP stops the transfer immediately.
+This ensures **no partially corrupted snapshot reaches the target**, keeping the destination consistent.

 ---

 ## Protocol Model

-The stream is strictly ordered and consists of:
+The stream consists of **ordered frames**:

 1. Directory metadata
 2. File metadata